Sign up and get a $36 bill credit.

 Rush Hour Rewards

-- You’ll get a $50 bill credit per thermostat after you enroll.
-Starting in your second year in the program you can get $36 per thermostat for each summer you stay enrolled.
+- You'll get a $36 bill credit for each Nest thermostat after you enroll.
+Starting in your second year in the program, you can get $36 per thermostat for each summer you stay enrolled.

 - There won't be more than 15 rush hour events each summer.

-- Each energy rush hour will last up to four hours and happen only on weekdays.
+- Each energy rush hour will last up to five hours and happen only on weekdays.
 Rush hours happen between 2 p.m. and 7 p.m.

 - There will be no more than one rush hour event a day, and there will never be more than three rush hour events per week.